ClementDreptin/XexUtils/examples/Log.md

 # Logging

-Logging messages to stdout and stderr:
+Log messages to stdout and stderr:
 ```C++
 void Init()
 {